gabfelix/dotfiles/README.md

 ## Modules
 Small observations about certain modules:

-- The `lf` module contains a systemd service and timer for automatically clearing the cache in `$HOME/.cache` once a week.
-It is important to note that, should the `.timer` or the `.service` be disabled, their symlinks created by stow will ALSO be removed because systemd removes ALL links to the file.
 - Most modules in this repository are better installed with `--no-folding` because it avoids miscellaneous files, which is why the `stowit.sh` script was added.
 However, some modules like `nvim`, whose structure constantly changes between commits, work better when installed with folding.
 However, in order to enable the use of the `nvim` module with `--no-folding`, there is some *"restow"* code in my neovim config which removes broken symlinks and re-deploys the module whenever a change to the `nvim` module in this  repo is detected.
 This ensures `~/.config/nvim` always has all the new files.
 It is important to note that this setup is *not* bidirectional.
 New files added to `~/.config/nvim` will *not* be automatically copied into the module in this repo, so you should always edit the config here first and let neovim handle the rest.

 ## Packages